clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 ### Shortcomings

 The first iteration of the template project allowed you to run a python script and have autocomplete within your IDE.
-There were still several **shortcomings** with the template project as it lacked:
+There were still several **shortcomings** with the template project, as it lacked:

 - **Debugging within the IDE** - This version simply kicked off the [analyzeHeadless] script with no way to debug within the IDE.
 - **Python 3 support** - This version relied on Ghidra's Jyhon, which is limited to Python 2.7.